AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 | `conf.d/modsec`                     |
 | `conf.d/rewrites`                   |

-so e.g. you can include a file in some newly created directory under `conf.d/includes` directory as follows:
+For exmaple, you can include a file in some newly-created directory under `conf.d/includes` directory as follows:

 ```
 Include conf.d/includes/mynewdirectory/myincludefile.conf